Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Introduction

-In the following section, we recall the general mathematical formulation of Sobol' indices and Shapley effects when the inputs are dependent.
-We also provide a discussion of the SA setting \cite{saltar02} that can be addressed with the Shapley effects.
-In Section \ref{sec:theory}, we develop the analytical formulas that one can obtain in several particular cases: linear models with Gaussian inputs in various dimensions, block-additive structure, Ishigami model with various dependencies between the three inputs.
-In particular, we focus on inequalities that can be developed between Sobol' indices and Shapley effects.
-Numerical algorithms for estimating Shapley effects are studied in Section \ref{sec:estimation}.
-Section \ref{sec:example} presents an industrial application which requires the use of a metamodel to estimate the sensitivity indices.
-A conclusion synthesizes the findings and contributions of this work.
+In the following section, we synthesize the previous works and recall the general mathematical formulation of Sobol' indices and Shapley effects when the inputs are dependent.
+We also discuss the SA settings \cite{saltar02} that can be addressed with the Shapley effects.
+In Section \ref{sec:theory}, we develop the analytical formulas that one can get in several particular cases: linear models with Gaussian inputs and block-additive structure in two and three dimensions.
+In particular, we focus on inequalities that can be established between Sobol' indices and Shapley effects.
+Metamodel-based algorithms for estimating Shapley effects are considered in Section \ref{sec:estimation} which also presents an industrial application.
+The conclusion summarizes the findings and contributions of this work.